 - PlayFab Matchmaking Public Preview was released.
 We've added key features to meet more of your needs.
 We've added team-based matchmaking rules that balance teams based on size, number of large parties and user attributes (such as skill).
 Multiplayer servers can now be directly allocated when matchmaking finds a match for players.
 If you are looking for statistics to display to your users in game such as average wait time, we've enabled that as well.
 (Public launch is planned for Q3)

 - PlayFab Party Private Preview was released.
 We have added a set of cross-platform libraries and services for easily adding multiplayer real-time networking and chat communication to your game.
-Party joins PlayFab Multiplayer Servers, Matchmaking, and Leaderboards as services built to enable dynamic and inclusive community experiences. (when will this go to public preview)
+Party joins PlayFab Multiplayer Servers, Matchmaking, and Leaderboards as services built to enable dynamic and inclusive community experiences.

 - PlayFab Insights Private Preview was released.
 It combines high throughput, in-game telemetry with game data from multiple different sources to measure your game’s performance and create actionable insights.
 Combining data to provide a holistic view of your players is essential in being able to respond and create great experiences that help retain them.
-PlayFab Insights gives you this holistic view. (when will this go to public preview)
+PlayFab Insights gives you this holistic view.

 - PlayFab PubSub Private Preview was released.
 It is a powerful system for relaying messages between services and clients through a persistent socket connection.
 It solves a wide variety of challenges facing game developers by allowing clients to subscribe to topics and have updates pushed to them automatically.
 Plus, it’s integrated natively with PlayStream so you can subscribe to standard events like entity_logged_in or custom events you define like player_won_match that your game may already be sending.

 - PlayFab UGC Private Preview was released.
-It provides an easy to use, snappy, and relatively generic solution for developers to build UGC catalogs for their games. (when is this going to public preview?)
+It provides an easy to use, snappy, and relatively generic solution for developers to build UGC catalogs for their games.

 - Localized Player Communications was released.
 With this we’ve simplified the logic around localized player communications.
 Now you can create a single email, push notification, or title news template to store all the translations for that communication.